snappyflow/opensearch-scaling-manager/README.md

-#### Jump Host login details
+### Jump Host login details

 ------

 - Download any remote computing toolbox like MobaXterm.
 - Click Session -> SSH -> Remote host.
 - Enter Remote host details, mention the username.
-- Click Advanced SSH Settings, choose the PEM file that is present in your local and click OK.
+- Click Advanced SSH Settings, choose the PEM file that you have for credentials and click OK.
 - Login using the Cluster and Jump host details.

-#### Build and Installation of Scaling Manager
+- Once you login, download the latest build and update the following files
+  1. GNUmakefile
+  2. install_scaling_manager
+  3. scaling_manager.tar.gz
+- Now you are ready with your latest build to see the actual working of Scaling Manager.

+### Commands

 ------